X5GON/lamdashboard/README.md

 approach has one major drawback: since code is dynamically loaded and interpreted, the devtools interaction is not as direct as it could be.

+## Architecture

+All application-wide state (search results, basket, sequence) is stored in the Store component, especially interactions with the API.

 ## Hacking

 It is advised to install vuejs devtools extensions to facilitate debugging.